Elizabeth Sullivan

-Sarah Dobson serves as Senior Director of Public Policy and Advocacy at Lutheran Services in America.
+Sarah Dobson serves as Senior Director of Public Policy & Advocacy at Lutheran Services in America.
 In this role, she leads the pursuit of sound public policies that improve the health and well-being of people in America and strengthen the nonprofit sector.
 Sarah represents the Lutheran Services in America network before Congress, the Administration, regulatory agencies, national organizations and coalitions.

 Sarah began her career working on legislative policy for two different members of the House of Representatives, making policy and funding recommendations on issues from healthcare and social security to education and the arts.
 After moving to the private sector and working for two small lobbying firms, Sarah most recently served as the Senior Government Relations Representative at Independent Sector.